 Being Part of the Solution: What to Do About HANA

-We can provide feedback from multiple HANA accounts that provide realistic information around HANA — and this reduces the dependence on biased entities like SAP and all of the large SAP consulting firms that parrot what SAP says.
-We offer fact-checking services that are entirely research-based and that can stop inaccurate information dead in its tracks.
 SAP and the consulting firms rely on providing information without any fact-checking entity to contradict the information they provide.
-This is how companies end up paying for a database which is exorbitantly priced, exorbitantly expensive to implement and exorbitantly expensive to maintain.
+This is how companies end up paying for a database that is exorbitantly priced, exorbitantly expensive to implement and exorbitantly expensive to maintain.

 Financial Bias Disclosure